framps/raspiBackupDoc/en/src/general-config-options.md

 *raspiBackup* can send notifications via *pushover*.
-For this it is necessary to have registered at <https://pushover.net/> and to have set up an application set up.
+For this it is necessary to have registered at <https://pushover.net/> and to have set up an application.

-With the notifications you define whether you want to be notified in case of success and/or error. want to be notified.
+With the notifications you define whether you want to be notified in case of success and/or error.
 Possible options are "S" for success and/or "F" in the event of an error (Failure).
 With "M" the *raspiBackup* messages are sent as a file.
-The options can be combined as desired. can be combined as desired.
+The options can be combined as desired.
 Example: "SF" or "SM".

 The priorities correspond to the available *Pushover* priorities.